-No, we're not kidding.
-Although this may sound like a funny post, it's actually something that affects thousands of women--as well as men yearly!
-As if life weren't difficult enough, dealing with acne, headaches from time to time, and itchy, dry skin in the colder months--it looks like now, eyebrow dandruff is another add-on to the list.
-We wanted to discuss the concept of eyebrow dandruff as you may have not even known this existed as well as what you can do to treat it!
+Yes, this eyebrow dandruff exists as a skin condition.
+Although this may sound like a funny post, it's actually something that affects thousands of women as well as men yearly.
+As if life wasn't difficult enough, dealing with acne, headaches from time to time, and itchy, dry skin in the colder months, eyebrow dandruff is another add-on to the list.
+We wanted to discuss the concept of eyebrow dandruff since as a brow artist you definitely can come across this while you treat your clients.

-David Lortscher, M.D., dermatologist, and CEO of Curology says, "Seborrheic dermatitis occurs in areas of the body that are rich in oil glands, so the central face is a prime target.
-Many people also have itching and flaking in the scalp, although both areas are not necessarily affected; the central chest may be involved as well."
+David Lortscher, M.D., dermatologist, and CEO of Curology says, "Seborrheic dermatitis, or dandruff, occurs in areas of the body that are rich in oil glands, so the central face is a prime target.
+Many people also have itching and flaking in the scalp, although both areas are not necessarily affected; the central chest may be involved as well with dandruff."

 According to an article on MindBodyGreen: "The triggers are all the same as other forms of eczema: cold weather, dry environments, irritating personal care products, or an allergy, but dandruff has a few other more specific triggers, like oil buildup (the yeast feeds on oil) or microbiome-disrupting washes."

-Luckily, eyebrow dandruff is typically treated similarly to scalp dandruff--as its the same thing pretty much.
-The first thing that you can try is an anti-dandruff shampoo, such as Head & Shoulders.
-You can gently lather the shampoo into your brows, avoiding the eyes.
+Luckily, eyebrow dandruff is typically treated similarly to scalp dandruff as it’s the same thing pretty much.
+The first thing that you can try is an anti dandruff shampoo, such as Head & Shoulders.
+You can gently lather the anti dandruff shampoo into your brows, avoiding the eyes.